canarylumen-droid/audnix-ai-project/README.md

 ### Revolutionary AI Comment Detection (NO Keywords Required!)

-**Unlike ManyChat and competitors, Audnix uses REAL AI intelligence:**
+**Competitor Comparison:** Unlike ManyChat and similar tools, Audnix uses REAL AI intelligence:
 - ✅ **Context-aware analysis** - Understands intent from ANY comment, not just "link" or "interested"
 - ✅ **Emotion detection** - Picks up on excitement, curiosity, or questions
 - ✅ **Multi-language support** - Detects interest in any language